Low Carb Swedish Meatballs

 - Spice it Up: Add a pinch of red pepper flakes to the meatball mixture for a touch of heat.
 You could also experiment with other spices like smoked paprika or cumin.

-- Cheese: Incorporate some grated Parmesan or mozzarella cheese into the meatball mixture for added flavor and richness.
+- Cheese: Mix in some grated Parmesan or mozzarella cheese into the meatball mixture for added flavor.

 - Mushroom Cream Sauce: Sauté sliced mushrooms along with the onions for a delicious mushroom cream sauce.